Talha636/team_profile_generator/README.md

 node index.js

-It is recommended that you start with a directory structure that looks like the following example:

-├── __tests__/             //jest tests
-│   ├── Employee.test.js
-│   ├── Engineer.test.js
-│   ├── Intern.test.js
-│   └── Manager.test.js
 ├── dist/                  // rendered output (HTML) and CSS style sheet ├── src/                   // template helper code
 ├── index.js               // runs the application
-└── package.json

 **Important**: Make sure that you remove `dist` from the `.gitignore` file so that Git will track this folder and include it when you push up to your application's repository.